 - Depending on the university, ethnicity, race and/or religious affiliation may sway admission’s departments to meet a diversity quota;albeit, not all colleges have specified “diversity quotas.”
 Our college admissions consultants can help position you for acceptance by taking advantage of opportunities you may not know about.

 Lower Income Students are expected to meet expectations in high school, 3.0-3.7, and on entrance exams, 1100-1300 SAT score.
 And they probably benefit from subject test prep with our admissions counselors most, to put them over the top and prepare for more rigorous college work.

 These students will likely need to secure funding for college admissions through:

 - Public or government grants

 - A student’s ability to pay tends to be more significant here

 Students Living at or Below the Poverty Line are expected to “survive.”
-These students have a larger margin of grace, particularly for state and certain private colleges.
+These students have a larger margin of grace, particularly for college admissions to state schools and certain private schools.
 Earning a 1000 SAT and a GPA of 2.5+ is a start: